 Do not count employees on temporary leave — parental, medical or otherwise — or sabbaticals as separations.
 These individuals are still in your employment even if they are not active employees.
 Additionally, don’t count promotions and transfers toward your separation total.

 15 separations occurred at XYZ Tech Company during 2021.

 To determine your rate of turnover, divide the total number of separations that occurred during the given period of time by the average number of employees.
 Multiply that number by 100 to represent the value as a percentage.

-ABC Tech had 15 employee separations and an employee average of 130 during 2019, giving the company an annual turnover rate of 11.54%
+XYZ Tech Company had 15 employee separations and an employee average of 130 during 2021, giving the company an annual turnover rate of 11.54 percent.

 15/130 = 0.1154

-While every business is different, it’s important to gauge the success of your employee retention strategy against your competition by comparing your turnover rate to industry standards.
-According to a 2018 study, the average turnover rate for all organizations in the U.S. was 19.3%.
+While every business is different, it’s important to gauge the success of your employee retention strategy with your competition by comparing your turnover rate to industry standards.

 Understanding Your Turnover Rate